St. Ciaran's Community School Guidance Department

 Making the MOST of an Open Day

 Research is the key to career choice!
-Whether you are thinking about taking on an apprenticeship as an Electrician or planning on heading to Trinity to study Human Genetics, the rules are the same: Find as much information as possible, from as many sources as you can locate.
+Whether you are thinking about taking on a modern apprenticeship as farm Manager or planning on heading to Trinity to study Human Genetics, the rules are the same: Find as much information as possible, from as many sources as you can locate.
 Then think, reflect and make a decision!

-The non-completion rates in the Higher Education Institutes (Colleges) are between 25% and 35%., this does not include those who don't turn up for registration, dropout, fail exams or switch courses.
-The dropout rates from the Modern Solas Apprenticeship system are even higher!
+The non-completion rates in the Higher Education Institutes (Third Level Colleges) are between high, non-progression rates were lowest for honours degree or level eight courses (14 per cent) and highest for ordinary degree (31 per cent) and advanced certificate (25 per cent) courses.
+Add to this those who do not up for registration, dropout, fail exams or switch courses.
+The dropout rates from the Modern Solas Apprenticeship system are also higher than you might think!
 These figures do not include the number of people who opt for training or courses with which they are evidently unhappy yet continue with their studies because changing their choices causes too much inconvenience personally or indeed financially.
 Much of this can be avoided with proper, thorough research!
 It will save you time and possibly tens of thousands of Euro.

-Much of the information you need you can get from Subject Teachers, from the Guidance Counsellor, from people already working in your area of interest, from pamphlets, booklets, DVDs, TV Programmes and most importantly your own copy of the Free Prospectus from your Higher Education Institutes of choice and of course the most easily accessible information from the Internet.
+Much of the information you need you can get from Subject Teachers, from the Guidance Counsellor, from people already working in your area of interest, from pamphlets, booklets, TV Programmes and most importantly your own copy of the Free Prospectus from your Higher Education Institutes of choice and of course the most easily accessible information available directly the Internet sources.

 But there is much vital information, which you can only access through other means.
 These include Career Evenings, Seminars, Summer Programmes and of course the all important Open Days.